 For almost two decades, I’ve been studying conflict and the path to reconciliation.
-Actually the study part is pretty easy, for without conflict there’s very little to talk about.
+Actually, the study part is pretty easy — without conflict, there’s very little to talk about.
 All of history is punctuated with conflict — minor disagreements, friendly competitions, life-long antagonism, and lethal combat.
 We spend the greater part of our waking hours navigating through conflict.

 As much as I have come to know about conflict and about peace, I learn something new every day.
 I am no authority, simply a pilgrim on the path to reconciliation.